swetasunilan/E-Commerce-Fraud-Analysis/README.md

 The primary objective of this analysis is to:

-- Identify fraud patterns and high-risk segments
+- Identify fraud patterns and high-risk segments.

-- Quantify fraud impact across time, value, and customer dimensions
+- Quantify fraud impact across time, value, and customer dimensions.

-- Support data-driven fraud prevention strategies
+- Support data-driven fraud prevention strategies.

-- Balance fraud control with customer experience and revenue growth
+- Balance fraud control with customer experience and revenue growth.

 The insights generated are intended to help stakeholders:

-- Improve fraud monitoring and early detection
+- Improve fraud monitoring and early detection.

-- Optimize risk rules and verification checks
+- Optimize risk rules and verification checks.

-- Reduce financial losses without affecting genuine customers
+- Reduce financial losses without affecting genuine customers.

 ---
 <br/>